mowinckel107/teaching_git/git notes.md

 could be called like
     git a-weird-command "/home/moose/Desktop/teaching_git/git notes.md"

-notice I put the path in quotations because it have 2 spaces.
+notice I put the path in quotations because it have spaces.
-This is to avoid git thinkink it is 3 different argument
+This is to avoid git thinking it is 3 different argument